thomasWeise/aitoa/book/structure/instance/README.md

 The next line is a short description or title of the instance.
 In the third line, the number&nbsp;$\jsspJobs$ of jobs is specified, followed by the number&nbsp;$\jsspMachines$ of machines.
 The actual IDs or indexes of machines and jobs are 0-based, similar to array indexes in Java.
-The JSSP instance definition is completed by&nbsp;$\jsspJobs$ lines of text, each of which specifying the sub-jobs of one job&nbsp;$\jsspJobIndex\in0\dots(\jsspJobs-1)$.
+The JSSP instance definition is completed by&nbsp;$\jsspJobs$ lines of text, each of which specifying the operations of one job&nbsp;$\jsspJobIndex\in0\dots(\jsspJobs-1)$.
-Each sub-job&nbsp;$\jsspMachineIndex$ is specified as a pair of two numbers, the ID&nbsp;$\jsspSubJobMachine{\jsspJobIndex}{\jsspMachineIndex}$ of the machine that is to be used (violet), from the interval&nbsp;$0\dots(\jsspMachines-1)$, followed by the number of time units&nbsp;$\jsspSubJobTime{\jsspJobIndex}{\jsspMachineIndex}$ the job will take on that machine.
+Each operation&nbsp;$\jsspMachineIndex$ is specified as a pair of two numbers, the ID&nbsp;$\jsspOperationMachine{\jsspJobIndex}{\jsspMachineIndex}$ of the machine that is to be used (violet), from the interval&nbsp;$0\dots(\jsspMachines-1)$, followed by the number of time units&nbsp;$\jsspOperationTime{\jsspJobIndex}{\jsspMachineIndex}$ the job will take on that machine.
-The order of the sub-jobs defines exactly the order in which the job needs to be passed through the machines.
+The order of the operations defines exactly the order in which the job needs to be passed through the machines.
 Of course, each machine can only process at most one job at a time.

 In our demo instance illustrated in [@fig:jssp_demo_instance], this means that we have&nbsp;$\jsspJobs=4$ jobs and&nbsp;$\jsspMachines=5$ machines.
 Job&nbsp;0 first needs to be processed by machine&nbsp;0 for 10&nbsp;time units, it then goes to machine&nbsp;1 for 20&nbsp;time units, then to machine&nbsp;2 for 20&nbsp;time units, then to machine&nbsp;3 for 40&nbsp;time units, and finally to machine&nbsp;4 for 10&nbsp;time units.
-This job will thus take at least&nbsp;100 time units to be completed, if it can be scheduled without any delay or waiting period, i.e., if all of its sub-jobs can directly be processed by their corresponding machines.
+This job will thus take at least&nbsp;100 time units to be completed, if it can be scheduled without any delay or waiting period, i.e., if all of its operations can directly be processed by their corresponding machines.
 Job&nbsp;3 first needs to be processed by machine&nbsp;4 for 50&nbsp;time units, then by machine&nbsp;3 for 30&nbsp;time units, then by machine&nbsp;2 for 15&nbsp;time units, then by machine&nbsp;0 for&nbsp;20 time units, and finally by machine&nbsp;1 for 15&nbsp;time units.
 It would not be allowed to first send Job&nbsp;3 to any machine different from machine&nbsp;4 and after being processed by machine&nbsp;4, it must be processed by machine&nbsp;3 &ndash; althoug it may be possible that it has to wait for some time, if machine&nbsp;3 would already be busy processing another job.
 In the ideal case, job&nbsp;3 could be completed after 130&nbsp;time units.